QloudNetwork/qloud-integrations/qloud-next/README.md

 ### API routes

 Wrap your API route handlers with qloud-next's `apiRoute` function.
-You can then access the content of the JWT token via the `auth` property on the request:
+You can then access the content of the JSON Web Token (JWT) via the `auth` property on the request:

 ```typescript
 function handler(req: NextApiRequestWithAuth, res: NextApiResponse<UserData>) {